 Apartments, by comparison, are typically commercial rental units owned by a corporation, and everyone in the complex rents — although in some places, you can own an apartment and rent it to tenants, as well.

 Pros and cons of buying a townhouse

-- Cost: Because you’re sharing the walls and the footprint is smaller, townhouses are typically less expensive than single-family homes in the same area even if they have a similar square footage.
+- Cost: If you’re considering a townhouse that shares walls with other townhomes, it can be less expensive to buy than a detached single-family home in the same area, even if they have a similar square footage.
 “You can get a lot of space close to the cities when you’re only paying for the inside of the house and not the acreage of the yard of a single-family home,” says Ben Hoefer, a broker with John L. Scott Real Estate in Seattle.
 “It can be a cost-effective way to get more of what you want.”

 - Maintenance: The smaller size of a townhouse means that it requires less maintenance.
-If there’s an HOA, it may take care of the exterior maintenance on the property, as well.
+If there’s an HOA, it might take care of the exterior maintenance on the property, as well.

-- Amenities: Townhouses built as part of a development may include amenities such as a pool or clubhouse.
+- Amenities: Townhouses built as part of a development might include amenities such as a pool or clubhouse.

 - Outdoor space: Townhouses often come with access to a small amount of outdoor space or a patio and possibly a private garage.

 - HOA: Some people don’t like to live with the restrictions put in place by an HOA, which might include rules about what colors of paint you can use on your patio or which types of windows you’re allowed to install.
 HOAs also charge monthly fees, so you’ll need to factor that expense into your budget.